Tips for smarter, cheaper imports

 5. What is dropshipping?

-6. Avoid customs issues
+6. Avoid problems with customs

 If you import goods from a non-EU country, filing an import declaration requires skill.
 You need access to the digital system used by customs, as well as in-depth knowledge of customs processes and procedures.
-The digital system is known as the Customs Declarations Management (Douaneaangiften Management Systeem, DMS).
+The digital system is known as the Customs Declarations Management System (Douaneaangiften Management Systeem, DMS).
 Get help from specialists such as customs brokers and forwarders.

 7. Avoid being scammed